overturetool/overturetool.github.io/_netmeetings/Net-Meeting-97.md

 ## Overture Language Board Status

+See [RM 35](https://github.com/overturetool/language/issues/35) and [RM 36](https://github.com/overturetool/language/issues/36) for more information about the open RMs.

 Both RMs have entered the dicsussion phase and are open to input from the public.
 The LB generally seems supportive of the two RMs.

-See [RM 35](https://github.com/overturetool/language/issues/35) and [RM 36](https://github.com/overturetool/language/issues/36) for more information about the RMs.

 ## Status of VDMTools Development